rio-891/sveggs/README.md

-Hello, this is a small website which i have built.
+Hello, this is a small website which i have built. fuck it up

 READ ME FILE>